eknyazeva/yaset/index.md

 # Algorithms

-Currently, one algorithm is implemented in hyperopt but others will follow:
+Currently, one algorithm is implemented in yaset but others will follow:

 * BiLSTM-Char-CRF (Lample et al., 2016)